 Sautéeing browns the food’s surface as it cooks and develops complex flavors and aromasSpruce Eats

-A frying pan is best for shallow frying or searing, they say.
+A frying pan is best for shallow frying or searing.
 But you can sauté vegetables and meat in it.
 The limitation comes when you cook with a whole lot of liquid in this type of pan with its shallowness and sloped sides.
 It can get messy.

 Why does a frying pan have sloped sides?
 The slanted sides help with flipping the food and later sliding the food onto a serving plate.